zamibd/x-ui/README.md

 > **Disclaimer: This project is only for personal learning and communication, please do not use it for illegal purposes, please do not use it in a production environment**

+# Temporary downgrade to 0.2.4 due to fixing bugs
+Coming back soon with new features

 xray panel supporting multi-protocol, **Multi-lang (English,Farsi,Chinese)**

 | Features        | Enable?           |